run-house/runhouse/docs/tutorials/api/compute.rst

                   provider="cheapest",       # "AWS", "GCP", "Azure", "Lambda", or "cheapest" (default) autostop_mins=60,          # Optional, defaults to default_autostop_mins; -1 suspends autostop
               )
+    # Launch the cluster
+    cluster.up()

+    # Using SageMaker as the compute provider
+    cluster = rh.sagemaker_cluster(
+                  name="sm-cluster",
+                  profile="sagemaker" # AWS profile with a role ARN configured for SageMaker )
-    # Launch the cluster, only supported for on-demand clusters
+    # Launch the cluster
     cluster.up()

 You can set default configs for future cluster constructions.
 These